View the current Internet Archaeology editorial policy.

 The Editor is keen for the journal to be a natural place of publication for both the commercial and academic archaeology/heritage sectors.

 Here are some other reasons why you might want to publish in Internet Archaeology.

 “Internet Archaeology seems a more approachable option to publishing than the more traditional publications.”
 Archaeological specialist in National government (PUBLICAN survey)

 If you are interested in a different way of publishing, and moving beyond the printed page and PDF, then Internet Archaeology is the journal for you.

 A research article in Internet Archaeology can be of any length, can take many forms and follow different structures.
-It can be a work of regional, national or international interest, it can be an excavation/fieldwork report, an artefact study, a methodological study, a scientific analysis, a discussion about a reconstruction or visualisation, the list goes on.
+It can be a work of regional, national or international interest, it can be an excavation/fieldwork report, an artefact study, a methodological study, a scientific analysis, a replication of a previously conducted study, a re-analysis/re-interpretation of a dataset, a discussion about a reconstruction or visualisation, the list goes on.
 The Editor is interested in all manner of research articles, short, medium and long (all the way up to monograph-length).
 The Editor will always look for opportunities to present content in ways that can not be done in print and is happy to discuss your ideas, even if you feel they are at an early stage.

 Does your research involve data, visualisations/models, videos, audio data?
 We are interested!
 All these things can be included in your publication.

 The following other types of publication are also welcome.